August 13-17, 2014

 listed on your individual immigration document (that is, I-20/DS-2019).
 SEVIS Registration

 EXCHANGE STUDENT ADMISSIONS TO WCU

 The information provided below is set aside for International Degree-Seeking Students and Non-Degree-Seeking Exchange Students (i.e. WCU Bilateral Partners, ISEP and UNCEP)

-Once you have completed your application for admission to WCU, please send the completed form with other required documents ( see below to be returned ) to Kevin Childers for processing.
-He will then forward your application, etc. to the appropriate offices, specifically the WCU Office of Admissions, which issues the official acceptance letter before returning it to Mr. Childers.
+Once you have completed your application for admission to WCU, please send the completed form with other required documents ( see below to be returned ) to the DSO for processing.
+We will then forward your application, etc. to the appropriate offices, specifically the WCU Office of Admissions, which issues the official acceptance letter before returning it to the DSO.

-Once you have received this post via UPS, be sure to communicate with Kevin Childers or the IPS Office about your travel schedule / flight details.
+Once you have received this post via UPS, be sure to communicate with the DSO at firstname.lastname@example.org or the IPS Office about your travel schedule / flight details.
 See below for further information.

 2014 AUGUST ARRIVAL - FOR ALL NEW INTERNATIONALS

-Once you know your flight details, plesae go to this LINK in order to inform IPS about your August 2014 Arrival
+Once you know your flight details, please go to this LINK in order to inform IPS about your August 2014 Arrival

-Once you arrive on campus at WCU, Mr. Childers will meet with you during mandatory orientation to discuss the required processes regarding your visa documentation.
+Once you arrive on campus at WCU, you will meet with IPS staff during mandatory orientation to discuss the required processes regarding your visa documentation.